Care And Compassion For Over 20 Years

-We’ve achieved many great things and continue to stand by our values in everything we do.
+We’ve achieved so many great things together.
 Read about our journey and how we’ve developed into the charity we are today.
+From our first WNAA mission 20 years ago, to our launch of DLRAA 15 years ago and the Children's Air Ambulance 10 years ago.

 The service started flying with a helicopter leased from Sloane Helicopters.
 Doctors volunteered to regularly crew the aircraft, outside of their NHS working hours.